ABOUT THE FOUNDER

 911 dispatchers, fire, law enforcement, coroners/medical examiners, EMT, ambulance drivers, emergency room and forensic personnel swung into action.
 Afterwards, the military followed suit as depicted in the painting, “I’ll Take It From Here.”
 Therefore, I will use “first responder” for all professionals who see what they see when they run toward “human created chaos, carnage and confusion.”

 So, what qualifies me to create, let alone teach, a course for first responders?
-The answer is quite simple – a career’s worth of experiencing it work.
+The answer is quite simple – twenty years of experiencing the FREEdom First Aid Process℠ work with both the public and first responders.

-Because of this, it’s been my mission for over 20 years to help and train first responders using what I’ve come to name the FREEdom First Aid Process℠.
-It is simple, practical, and effective.
-It can be used in real time by the first responder on themselves or with others at the scene, before the next call, at the station/base or at home.
+This checklist can be used in real time by the first responder on themselves or with others at the scene, before the next call, at the station/base or at home.

 “Recently, Chaplain Suitt presented a brief synopsis of his wellness class at a patrol briefing.
 I was interested in the content, but was equally compelled to attend his class, because of who he is.
 A man who dedicates so much of his own time taking care of other people’s wellbeing should be listened too.
 My wife Terri and I attended the class and it was great.
 The scientific insight into the psychological and mental injuries cops are exposed to and how they should be treated and cared for, was beneficial for myself and my super supportive wife.
 With all the attention given to mental health these days, this class should be mandated by POST and required for anyone who wants to work in law enforcement.
 Highly recommended!”